xfrocks/bdApi/docs/api.markdown

  * `forum_id` (__required__): id of the container forum of the target thread.
  * `attachment_id` (__required__): id of the attachment.
+ * `attachment_hash` (_optional_, since forum-2014052202): the hash that was used when the attachment was uploaded (use only if the attachment hasn't been associated with a thread).

 Required scopes: